 Does sleep apnea affect the brain?

 When you sleep, your brain regenerates.
 Sleep deprivation hinders restorative sleep as it causes you to wake up multiple times throughout the night.
 It also starves the brain of oxygen.
-Pair that with physical strain, duress, and chronic fatigue from lack of sleep may cause brain damage over the long term.
+Pair that with physical strain, stress, and chronic fatigue from lack of sleep may cause brain damage over the long term.

 A study by UCLA found that adults suffering from sleep apnea had about 20% smaller mammillary bodies (brain structures essential for storing memory) than those without the condition.